 This course is an elementary course in descriptive statistics and statistical inference.
 Topics include: measures of central tendency and dispersion, sampling and probability distributions, including binomial, normal, and others.
 Practical problems involving correlation, linear regression, confidence intervals, and hypothesis testing are included.
-Prerequisite(s): ENG 097, a satisfactory score on the College Basic Skills Test for Algebra or MAT 016, or MAT 017, or MĂT 022 4 lecture hours per week 4 credit hours
+Prerequisite(s): ENG 097, if required, and MAT 017 or MAT 022, if required 4 lecture hours per week 4 credit hours

-▲ MAT 143 - Elementary Mathematical Analysis I
+MAT 143 - Elementary Mathematical Analysis I

 This course provides an introduction to the concepts and techniques needed to proceed to more advanced mathematics and science courses, such as calculus.
 Topics include rational exponents, circles, functions and their properties, complex numbers, solving quadratic equations, graphs of quadratic functions, polynomial functions and their graphs, rational functions and their graphs, synthetic division, inverse functions, exponential and logarithmic functions with applications.
-Prerequisite(s): ENG 097, if required, and MAT 119 or satisfactory performance on the College Level Mathématics Test 4 lecture hours per week 4 credit hours
+Prerequisite(s): ENG 097, if required, and MAT 119 or satisfactory performance on the College Level Mathematics Test 4 lecture hours per week 4 credit hours

-MAT 144 - Elementary Mathematical Analysis II
+▲ MAT 144 - Elementary Mathematical Analysis II

 This course is a continuation of Elementary Mathematical Analysis I, specifically intended for students continuing on to Calculus or studying Engineering Technology.
 Topics include right triangles and their applications, linear and angular velocity, graphing trigonometric functions, inverse trigonometric functions, Sum, Difference, Double-angle, and Half-angle formulas, the Law of Sines, the Law of Cosines, solving trigonometric equations, polar coordinates, polar equations, polar graphs, DeMoivre's Theorem, Vectors, and Conics.
 Prerequisite(s): ENG 097, if required, and MAT 143 or a satisfactory score on the College Level Mathematics Test 4 lecture hours per week 4 credit hours

-▲ MAT 146 - Brief Calculus with Applications
+MAT 146 - Brief Calculus with Applications

 This course is an elementary course in the application of the fundamentals of calculus to the management, social, and life sciences.
 Topics include limits, continuity, differentiation, maxima, minima, integration of elementary functions, and applications.
-Prerequisite(s): ENG 097, if required, and MAT 143 or satisfactory performance on the College Level Mathematics Test 3 lecture hours per week 3 credit hours
+Prerequisite(s): ENG 097, if required, MAT 143 or satisfactory score on the College Level Mathematics Test 3 lecture hours per week 3 credit hours

-▲ MAT 155 - Elementary Mathematical Analysis
+MAT 155 - Elementary Mathematical Analysis

 This course is an accelerated one semester Pre-Calculus course designed for students with sufficient mathematics background but in need of a review of material prior to taking Calculus.
 This course covers the advanced mathematics needed for Physics, Engineering, and the sciences.
-Topics include functions and their properties, graphs of quadratic functions, polynomial functions and their graphs, rational func-tions and their graphs, inverse functions, exponential and logarithmic functions with applications, right triangles and their applications, linear and angular velocity, graphing trigonometric functions, inverse trigonometric functions, Sum, Difference, Double-angle, and Half-angle formulas, the Law of Sines, the Law of Cosines, solving trigonometric equations, polar coordinates, polar equations, polar graphs, DeMoivre's Theorem, Vectors, and Conics.
-Prerequisite(s): ENG 097 and satisfactory score on the College Level Math exam and Division approval
+Topics include functions and their properties, graphs of quadratic functions, polynomial functions and their graphs, rational functions and their graphs, inverse functions, exponential and logarithmic functions with applications, right triangles and their applications, linear and angular velocity, graphing trigonometric functions, inverse trigonometric functions, Sum, Difference, Double-angle, and Half-angle formulas, the Law of Sines, the Law of Cosines, solving trigonometric equations, polar coordinates, polar equations, polar graphs, DeMoivre's Theorem, Vectors, and Conics.

+Prerequisite(s): ENG 097, if required, and satisfactory score on the College Level Mathematics Test and Division approval 5 lecture hours per week 5 credit hours